mongodb-ps/ce-meko-mongodb-helm-charts/README.md

 In most Kubernetes environments the NodePort port range is 30000 to 32767.
 The port numbers __CANNOT__ overlap with port numbers already in use in any deployment of any kind in the Kubernetes cluster.

-To allow external access set the `sharding.extAccess.enabled` setting to true.
-To set the port used externally, set the `sharding.extAccess.port` to a number value of the port, such as `31002`.
-If you do not set the port number you will need to use `kubectl` commands to find the port number of the service (named *****), or via your Kubernetes dashboard (if you have one).
+To allow external access set the `sharding.extAccess.enabled` setting to true and `sharding.extAccess.exposeMethod` to either `NodePort` or `LoadBalancer`.

+With the default `externalAccess.mode` of `operator`, MCK creates one service per mongos pod, named `<clusterName>-mongos-<index>-svc-external`, from the `spec.externalAccess` stanza.
+Use `kubectl get svc` to find the allocated port, or set `externalAccess.externalDomain` so that the mongos pool is registered in Ops Manager under a domain you control.

+If you need to pin the NodePort numbers, set `externalAccess.mode` to `chart` and list the ports in `sharding.extAccess.ports`; the charts will then render the services instead of MCK.

 To access from external to Kubernetes the connection string would look similar to: